 Check your locality’s curbside recycling rules: some programs want the cap left on the bottle, some want the cap separated from the bottle, and some want no caps at all.
 If your bottle cap is made from plastic #5, The Preserve Gimme 5 program accepts all #5 plastics through the mail.

-Bows and arrows less than ten years old will sell on eBay or ArcheryTalk.
+Bows and arrows under ten will sell on eBay or ArcheryTalk.
 Otherwise, donate them to your local archery club.

 Drop-offs outside pharmacies and grocery stores accept bubble wrap and other plastic packaging material along with their plastic bag collections.
 Find a drop-off near you here.